oneapi-src/oneMKL/docs/create_new_backend.rst

 4. Integrate Wrappers to the Build System
 -----------------------------------------
-Here is the list of files that should be created/updated to integrate the new wrappers for the third-party library to the oneMKL build system:
+Here is the list of files that should be created/updated to integrate the new wrappers for the third-party library to the oneMath build system:

 * Add the new option ``ENABLE_XXX_BACKEND`` for the new third-party library to the top of the ``CMakeList.txt`` file.